-Not only are consumers engaging less with content, but social media is also becoming a less effective referral point for brands as well.
-BuzzSumo’s report found that brands and publishers have seen a sharp decline in social traffic referrals, with Google now driving twice as many website visits as social media.
-Less social media referrals mean less digital revenue, which is an especially large blow to an industry that often operates at a loss.
+Not only are consumers engaging less with content, but social media is becoming a less effective referral point for brands as well.
+BuzzSumo’s report found that brands have seen a sharp decline in social traffic referrals, with Google now driving twice as many website visits as social media.
+Less social media referrals mean less digital revenue, which is an especially large blow to an industry which constantly operates at a loss.

 Social media for news is falling

 The decline in engagement, organic social media reach, and trust has contributed to another problem that specifically affects journalists and news media: After years of growth, social media for news is falling across the world.

 Researchers from The Reuters Institute studied this phenomenon in their Digital News Report for 2018, writing: “For the last seven years we have tracked the key sources for news across major countries and have reported a picture of relentless growth in the use of social media for news.
 Now, in many countries, growth has stopped or gone into reverse.”